Allergies and Anaphylaxis

 The Commissioner of the Texas Department of State Health Services (DSHS) in consultation with the legislated SB-52 Ad-Hoc Committee developed the Guidelines for the Care of Students with Food Allergies.
 It is for local boards of trustees of school districts and governing bodies of open-enrollment charter schools to use.

-Read the Guidelines for the Care of Students with Food Allergies. [pdf]
+Read the Guidelines for the Care of Students with Food Allergies at Risk for Anaphylaxis. [pdf]

 School Reports: Epinephrine Auto-Injectors and Asthma Medication

 Texas schools must report to DSHS the administration of unassigned epinephrine auto-injectors and unassigned asthma medication.
 School staff use the web-based Epinephrine Auto-Injectors Reporting Form and Asthma Medication Reporting Form to meet this requirement.

 The School Health Program and the DSHS Chronic Disease Epidemiology Branch developed reports that include data submitted via the reporting forms.